N0tKris/CSCI-2040U-Software-Design-Labs/docs/faq.md

 **Q: Why does an admin API endpoint return Forbidden (403)?**

 The backend expects the raw session token in the `Authorization` header with no `Bearer` prefix.
 If you are calling the API directly (e.g., via curl or Postman), make sure the header value is exactly the UUID token returned at login.

 ---

+**Q: What is the difference between View As User and View As Owner?**

+- **View As User** lets admins test user browsing/review flows.
+- **View As Owner** lets admins test owner dashboard flows (register/update/menu/image).

+Both are simulation modes in the frontend.
+They do not change user roles or transfer ownership.

+---